stuartdd/goWebApp/README.md

 An additional '/path/pathToFiles/' can be added to locate files in sub directories of **ServerDataRoot**/stuartsData/pictures.

-Note that full paths and file names that are sent in url requests are normally encoded to stop invalic chracters being interpreted incorrectly.
-If this is the case then the path or file name is prefixed with "X0X".
+Note that full paths and file names that are sent in url requests are normally encoded to stop invalid chracters being interpreted incorrectly.
+If this is the case the path or file name is prefixed with "X0X".
 For example:

 ```
  /files/user/stuart/loc/pics/path/X0Xcy10ZXN0Zm9sZGVy/name/X0XcGljMS5qcGVn.
 ```

-The 'path/X0XVGh1bWJzMDAx/' indicates a additional base64 encoded path.
-The '/name/X0XcGljMS5qcGVn' gives the base64 encoded file name.
+The 'path/X0XVGh1bWJzMDAx/' requests a base64 encoded path.
+The '/name/X0XcGljMS5qcGVn' requests a base64 encoded file name.

 X0Xcy10ZXN0Zm9sZGVy decodes to "s-testfolder" but may include multiple path elements.
 X0XcGljMS5qcGVn decoded to "pic1.jpeg"

-Note that responses from file and path requests will contain bothe the display name and the base64 encoded name.
+Note that responses from file lists and path list requests will contain both the display name and the base64 encoded name.
 For example

 ```
 http://localhost:8082/paths/user/stuart/loc/pics